 Don't believe the Disney hype about mermaids being sweet fish-women seeking their soulmates.
 In reality, sinister mermaid mythology characterizes them as sea monsters worthy of any horror film.
 Mermaids and mermen have many tools at their disposal to bring about your untimely end.
 They may channel a storm, lure your ship into the rocks, drive you mad with their singing - or even feast on your flesh.
 These scary mermaid stories prove that they're some of the creepiest things in the sea.

-"The Little Mermaid" is a sinister morality tale by 19th century Danish author Hans Christian Andersen.
-Like the beloved Disney film, it follows a mermaid’s quest to win the heart of the handsome prince she saved from drowning.
-Unlike the beloved Disney fim, the original story takes a dark turn when the mermaid is unable to win the prince’s heart.
+"The Little Mermaid" is a sinister morality tale by 19th-century Danish author Hans Christian Andersen.
+Like the beloved Disney film, it follows a mermaid’s quest to win the heart of the handsome prince whose life she saves from the water.
+Unlike the beloved Disney film, the original story takes a dark turn when the mermaid is unable to win the prince’s heart.

 The heroine stands over the sleeping prince with the dagger for a long time, but cannot follow through with the dreadful act.
-Because she resisted murder, angels appear and let her know she can work for several hundred years doing good deeds, and then perhaps she may obtain an immortal soul and go to heaven.
-And they all lived happily ever after?
+Because she resisted taking him, angels appear and let her know she can work for several hundred years doing good deeds, and then perhaps she may obtain an immortal soul and go to heaven.

 A Japanese Mermaid Has A Snake Body And Fangs